msteiu/RainRunGame/README.md

 * Updated the FallingObject & Character interfaces, and PowerUp class to reflect that change
 * Mara - Update backend classes (MyCharacter, Monster)
 * Mara - FallingObject interface needs to be implemented by Monster - all things that fall are FallingObjects in this game.
+* Mara - Added png files to images, for MyCharacter (minion) and rain drops (2 dimensions)

 ## Data Structures